rfrelat/Plankton_Size_NorthSea_Dynamics/README.md

 # Plankton community composition and size structure in the North Sea in autumn and winter from 2013-2019

 Script and data material related to :
-**Plankton community composition and size structure in the North Sea in autumn and winter from 2013-2019** by Gregor Börner, Romain Frelat, Anna Akimova, Cindy van Damme, Myron A. Peck, and Marta Moyano.
+**Autumn and winter plankton composition and size structure in the North Sea** by Gregor Börner, Romain Frelat, Anna Akimova, Cindy van Damme, Myron A. Peck, and Marta Moyano.

 The data sets are stored in one Rdata files NBSS_Borner_2023.Rdata.
 It contains two data.frames:
 - tab: abundance of plankton per station
 - env: environmental and biological conditions per stations
-*(do we provide the data preprocessing scripts and the raw data?)*

 The scripts are organised as follow: